 links to other license plate links pages list at the bottom of my own links

 - Q: I've looked in all of the places you mentioned, and I still haven't found the plate I'm looking for.

 Got any other suggestions?

 - A: Join one or more of the larger online license plate collecting

-Go to a large antique or classic car show where they have booths with people selling parts and accessories.
+Go to a large antique or classic car show where they have a flea market with people selling car parts and

-There will most likely be people selling old license plates for owners of old cars to put on their vehicles.
+accessories.
+There will most likely be people selling old license plates for owners of old cars to put on

 Hershey, Pennsylvania (near Harrisburg)